 FAFSA verification confirms that the data reported on your financial aid application is accurate.
 It’s important to know that this verification process doesn’t mean that you or your family did anything wrong.
-About ⅓ of applicants are selected for verification, some at random, some because there was some sort of mismatching information on your FAFSA that needs further explanation.
+About ⅓ of applicants are selected for verification, some at random, and some because there was some sort of mismatching information on your FAFSA that needs further explanation.
 Here are some tips to making the verification as smooth as possible:

 1. Consider the IRS Data Retrieval Tool